electron/electron/docs/api/crash-reporter.md

 ## crash-reporter Payload

-The crash reporter will send the following data to the `submitUrl` as `POST`:
+The crash reporter will send the following data to the `submitURL` as `POST`:

 * `ver` String - The version of Electron.
 * `platform` String - e.g. 'win32'.